 SMALL BLOCK ENGINE: UNIQUE CHARACTER AND SOUND

-There are many excellent twin cylinder engines in the world, but there is only one transversal V and it is the Moto Guzzi twin, born in 1967 out of an ingenious intuition by Mr. Giulio Cesare Carcano and characterized by a configuration of the cylinders so particular that it made it an integral part of the bike's design, like a true modern art metallic sculpture.
-In the small block version, it has arrived at its third evolution and has been completely revamped with respect to the unit that equipped the V7 II, with the goal of raising riding pleasure to the maximum, as well as guaranteeing higher performance and reliability.
+There are many excellent twin cylinder engines in the world, but there is only one transverse V and it is the Moto Guzzi twin, born in 1967 thanks to the ingenious intuition of Giulio Cesare Carcano and characterised by a unique cylinder configuration that made it an integral part of the bike's design, like a true modern art metallic sculpture.
+In the small block version, it has arrived at its third evolution and has been completely revamped with respect to the unit that equipped the V7 II, with the goal of boosting riding pleasure to the max, as well as guaranteeing higher performance and reliability.

-The base in aluminium, stiffened in the focal points, adopts a crankshaft with inertia calculated to return vitality and an adequate engine brake.
-The lubrication system in the crankcase has been designed to dissipate the heat in the best possible way and to reduce power absorption in favour of both performance and a reduction in fuel consumption.
-There is also a ventilation system that reduces power loss due to the internal pumping of the crankcase chambers and a reduced capacity oil pump capable of absorbing less power.
+The aluminium crankcase, stiffened at its central points, adopts a crankshaft with inertia calculated so as to ensure pep and an adequate engine brake.
+The lubrication system in the crankcase is designed to dissipate the heat in the best possible way and reduce power absorption in favour of both performance and a reduction in fuel consumption.
+There is also a ventilation system that reduces power loss owing to the internal pumping of the crankcase chambers and a reduced capacity oil pump capable of absorbing less power.
 The oil pump intake duct is new, as is the related by-pass valve and piston cooling oil jets have been introduced that have a flow control and management valve.
 The alternator cover includes the blow-by gas output.

-The changes introduced a year ago also concerned the high part of the engine, with entirely new cylinder heads, pistons and cylinders in aluminium with respect to the V7 II, although the bore and stroke, and therefore the engine displacement, are the same, a choice that confirms V7 III as an entry-level range of motorcycles into the Moto Guzzi world.
-As per tradition, the timing is controlled by a pushrod and rockers system with 2 valves per cylinder, but arranged in an inclined position (more efficient) in the head.
+The changes introduced a year ago also concerned the high part of the engine, with entirely new cylinder heads, pistons and cylinders in aluminium with respect to the V7 II, although the bore and stroke, and therefore the engine displacement, remain the same, a choice that sees V7 III confirm its place as a Moto Guzzi entry-level motorcycle range.
+As per tradition, timing is controlled by a pushrod and rockers system with 2 valves per cylinder, but arranged in an inclined position (more efficient) in the head.
 The fuel system is entrusted to a single-body Marelli electronic injection system managed by an electronic control unit.
 The exhaust system is complete with dual pipe manifolds that help to improve thermal insulation.
 With the auxiliary air system intake in the heads, combined with the trivalent catalytic converter, the double lambda probe and the engine design, the Moto Guzzi twin 750 complies with the Euro 4 standard.

-Maximum power reaches 52 HP at 6,200 rpm, whereas maximum torque measures in at 60 Nm at 4,900 rpm, with a truly flat torque curve that promise ease of use combined, as always, with that typical character and quick response of a Moto Guzzi engine.
-The reduced-power version is also available, in line with the limitations set by the A2 class driver's license and ideal for new Guzzi riders, who can also count on the reduced total weight and size and the overall easy ride of all the V7 III versions.
+Power reaches a maximum of 52 hp at 6200 rpm, while maximum torque comes in at 60 Nm at 4900 rpm, with a truly flat torque curve that promise ease of use combined, as ever, with that typical character and rapid response of a Moto Guzzi engine.
+A reduced-power version is also available, in line with the limitations set by the A2 class driver's license and ideal for new Guzzi riders, who can also count on a contained total weight and size and the general ease of riding ensured by all V7 III versions.
 Another innovative aspect of the Moto Guzzi engine is the 170 mm dry single disc clutch that increases sturdiness and reliability over time, also decreasing the load on the lever at the handlebar, all to the advantage of modulability and riding comfort.
 The six speed gearbox, precise and smooth in shifting, remains unchanged compared to the V7 II, but it benefits from a different ratio for first and sixth gear, both slightly lengthened, handy for taking better advantage of the engine's torque and power features.

 SAFETY: A MOTO GUZZI ASSET

-Moto Guzzi has always been at the top of its game with it comes to safety aspects as well.
+Moto Guzzi has always been at the top of its game when it comes to safety aspects.
 V7 III has an ABS braking system and an adjustable MGCT (Moto Guzzi Traction Control) system that can also be disabled.
 The former is a two-channel Continental system that prevents the wheels from locking up, whereas the latter is a system that prevents rear wheel spin in acceleration.
 The MGCT system is adjustable to two sensitivity levels, one more conservative and ideal, for example, in poor grip situations due to wet or slippery asphalt and the other is designed to cater to the thrill of riding in safety on dry roads.
-Another peculiarity of the MGCT system is the possibility of recalibrating the rear tyre circumference, compensating for any wear or the use of a tyre with a different profile than the original so that the traction control system will always be accurate.
+Another peculiarity of the MGCT system is the possibility to recalibrate rear tyre circumference, compensating for any wear or the use of a tyre with a different profile than the original so that the traction control will always be precise.